 - Search across multiple sources and work with several external providers of data.

 - ...plus more initiatives which we will write about later

 Free web system with advertising

-Advertising is today as common on websites, as in all other media.
+Advertising is today as common on websites, as in all other medias.
 You see advertisements on TV, radio, newspapers, magazines, buses, trains and pretty much everywhere.
-All major websites like Facebook, Google, etc. have advertising, unless they are under state or municipality, in which case they are paid for through tax.
-Advertising is unfortunately a necessary the website should remain free of charge.
+All major websites like Facebook, Google, etc. have advertising, unless they are under Government, State or Municipality, in which case they are paid for through taxes.
+Advertising is unfortunately a necessity if the website should remain free of charge.

 We hope that everyone with an interest in genealogy researchers can benefit from our website.
 The more tools available to help in search of ancestors, the better.
 For us it is both fun and exciting to get these old data structured and made available to all .
 We also hope that other genealogists can provide material for our website, and that it all can be offered in an open and free forum.
 We are very open to cooperation with other system providers and have already partnered with the Police Register Archive and Facebook group Genealogisk Forum.
 We have direct access to The Police Register Archive so searching across a wider spectrum of data is possible.
 Genealogisk Forum attends to all the enquiries we get from people wanting help in finding their ancestors.
 Cooperation is essential so a common goal can be achieved.

-We have urged the State Archives, Danish Demographic Database and various associations and organizations within genealogy in creating a common database, which we can all access.
-A database that will serve as the foundation for all data.
-As long as the information can be included in the database based on specific rules for validation and proofreading, then it should be enough to ensure that the original sources are secure.
-There should not me monopoly on the past.
+We have urged the Danish State Archives, Danish Demographic Database and various associations and organizations within genealogy in creating a common database, which we all can obtainaccess.
+A database that would serve as the foundation for all data.
+As long as the information can be included in the database based on specific rules for validation and proofreading, it should be enough to ensure that the original sources are secure.
+There should not be monopoly on the past.
 The original censuses and church records are public and should remain that way.

-If you have questions, please do not hesitate to contact us
+If you have any questions, please do not hesitate to contact us